ruben1191018/cogsi-1190914-1191018-1191042/ca5/README.md

 - Ping Test

-  Verify container connectivity using:
+  To do this test, we need to verify container connectivity using:

     docker exec -it cogsi_app ping h2

+  Proof

 - Database Connection Test

-  Review the Spring application logs to confirm successful database connection.
+  Proofs that the connection was alright

 ### Environment Variable Summary